Pur3-MAlice/seasonality/README.md

 ## ***Favourties Page***

-This is a full page of the user's favourties i.e. their digital cookbook, where they can also remove the recipes very easily.
+This is a full page of the user's favourites i.e. their digital cookbook, where they can also remove the recipes very easily.

 ![Favourties Page](/documents/features/favourite-page.png)

 ## ***Add/Update Recipe Forms***

 Below are images of the Add recipe and Update recipe form.
-They are formatted the same apart from two distinctions, only the author of the recipe can access the update recipe form for a specifc recipe id, and the update recipe form is already up to date with the current recipe content.
-Excluded from these forms is the slug feild, which is automatically generated through javascript code, the favourites list which should only be affected by other users adding or removing the recipe from their own favourites/digital cookbook, and the author which is also automatically applied as the logged in user == the author of the recipe.
+They are formatted the same apart from two distinctions, only the author of the recipe can access the updated recipe form for a specific recipe ID, and the update recipe form is already up to date with the current recipe content.
+Excluded from these forms is the slug field, which is automatically generated through javascript code, the favourites list which should only be affected by other users adding or removing the recipe from their own favourites/digital cookbook, and the author which is also automatically applied as the logged in user == the author of the recipe.

 ![add recipe](/documents/features/add-recipe.png)